niranjankala/niranjankala.github.io/_posts/2024-05-17-quick-start-create-and-deploy-c-functions-in-azure-using-cli.md

    - storaccforazfunc07 is the storage account that we created in the previous step.

    - appforfunc07 is the name of the app that we create here.
 It needs to be globally unique.
-Replace 98 with any random number to ensure uniqueness.

    ![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEh_mwHNG-z9TLgFHvvQ0btzBA0vZsAIIi-JDcsfejloveFhVX9STGjgmA89Udq6odZ-uTx5qlo9nzpuiFPn7rpZK5aGmaGZoeSgtLZGG0fSQm8LcSBr_Z1t4dEDXBXPbvUek5taxpfQLTsL3Xmwy7QvG9pyIpolSx8iTBOZjRjdXGcu1cf5eKgUxyXwKxMp/s16000/11_Create_Function_In_RGForFunctionApp.png)